section-engineering-education/engineering-education/content/articles/js-prototypes-vs-classes/index.md

 ### Introduction

 This tutorial will walk you through the concepts of JavaScript classes and prototypes while touching on their key differences.
 JavaScript classes are templates that are used to create objects.
 They act as encapsulators of data that a given code only accesses if it has the right permissions.
-JavaScript prototypes provides a way for which an object may inherit the features from others.
+JavaScript prototypes provide a way for which an object may inherit the features from others.

 ### Table of contents